 $699,362 is the grant Dr. Laura Shannonhouse and doctoral student Mary Chase Mize received from the U.S. Department of Health and Human Services.

 13 students is the number of students The H.O.P.E.
-Lab has started with hopeful to promote life and learn about research along the way.
+Lab originally started with hopeful to promote life and learn about research along the way.

 of training in a two-day ASIST workshop.